deciduously/music/post.md

 #### Iterator

 We can skip the conversion from binary.
 This crate can give us random 8-bit integers out of the box.
-We can implement a similar result to the first two steps, or `cat /dev/urandom | hexdump -v -e '/1 "%u\n"'` by manually implementing an [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html):
+We can implement a similar result to the first two steps, or `cat /dev/urandom | hexdump -v -e '/1 "%u\n"'` by manually implementing an [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html).
+This trait is the standard way to represent, well, things that we iterate over.
+It's easy to implement manually if a standard collection isn't right.
+There's a [rich library](https://doc.rust-lang.org/std/iter/trait.Iterator.html) for types that implement thhis trait that you can take advantage of quickly.
+There's only the one method:

 ```rust
 #[derive(Default)]